dougeby/IntuneDocs/intune/device-restrictions-ios.md

 To add apps to these lists, you can:

-- **Add** the iTunes App store URL of the app you want.
+- **Add** the iTunes App store URL or Bundle ID and App Name of the app you want.
 For example, to add the Microsoft Work Folders app, enter `https://itunes.apple.com/us/app/work-folders/id950878067?mt=8`.

   To find the URL of an app, open the iTunes App Store, and search for the app.
 For example, search for `Microsoft Remote Desktop` or `Microsoft Word`.
 Select the app, and copy the URL.

   You can also use iTunes to find the app, and then use the **Copy Link** task to get the app URL.

 - Import a CSV file with details about the app, including the URL.
 Use the `<app url>, <app name>, <app publisher>` format.
 Or, Export an existing list that includes the restricted apps list in the same format.

+  You can also show or hide built-in apps and line-of-business apps by specifying the Bundle ID and App Name.
+For a list of built-in apps you can hide, go to https://support.apple.com/en-us/HT208094.
+That list is for iOS 12 and later.

 ## Wireless